-If the solution routinely misses failures, the ROI of your condition monitoring project will suffer.
+If the solution routinely misses failures, the ROI for your condition monitoring project will suffer.
 Anything above 90% detection is considered to be high.

 How does the system identify a fault?

 How the system will actually identify a fault is an important question.
-Traditional condition monitoring required manual data analysis to determine a developing fault.
-But more modern systems (such as SAM4) use AI and Data Science to automate the analysis and automatically determine if there is a developing fault.
+Traditional condition monitoring has required manual data analysis to determine a developing fault.
+But more modern systems (such as SAM4) use AI and data science to automate analysis and automatically determine if there is a developing fault.

 How much detail can the system give on the type of the developing fault?